 Are Chequing Accounts Safe?

-Most chequing accounts in Canada are offered by CDIC-member institutions and they are considered to be safe.
+Most chequing accounts in Canada are offered by CDIC-member institutions, and they are considered safe.
 CDIC protects your deposits in chequing accounts up to $100,000 per member institution.

 The organization also guarantees your savings accounts and Guaranteed Investment Certificates (GICs) with a term of 5 years or less.